MBARI Summer Internship Program

 Summer interns are selected following a rigorous application procedure and merit review.
 They are from around the world and represent a variety of different backgrounds, experience, and education.
 They all share a common desire to learn more about the marine environment and to work with the scientists and engineers at MBARI.
 If you are interested in an informal look at this program, please check out the 2017 intern blog.

-Potential projects will be posted for the 2018 program in November, 2017.
+Potential projects are now posted for the 2018 program.
 Summer interns are responsible for further developing a project (in conjunction with their sponsor) which can be completed in the 10-week period of the internship, and for carrying the project to completion.
 The primary purpose of the intern program is for the specific educational benefit of the intern, and to make a contribution to the general good of the oceanographic community.
 If publications results from this collaboration, the authorship should be a joint authorship (including both the intern and the mentor).

 Potential project areas: